Public Interest Disclosure Policy

 As soon as possible after a disclosure is received, an authorised officer must assess risks that reprisal may be taken against a person who makes a public interest disclosure.
 If the disclosure is made to the manager or supervisor and the person wishes their identity to remain anonymous, the manager or supervisor must conduct a risk assessment as soon as possible after the disclosure is made.

-The person assessing the risk, in consultation with the NAIF S, will plan and implement strategies to control the risks of reprisals or related workplace conflict.
+The person assessing the risk, in consultation with NAIF, will plan and implement strategies to control the risks of reprisals or related workplace conflict.
 Where possible, the discloser will be consulted before any decision is made.

 The risk assessment should be monitored and reviewed by the risk assessor as necessary including by checking with the discloser to see if reprisals have been made or threatened.